OwnerDevSoviet/BlackMarket/README.md

 This script is for esx framework and I have no plan on moving it to vrp or hybrid.
 If you would like to make a vrp version please contact me on discord.
 OwnerDevSoviet#0001

 This will be my first public release.
 Current MS on it will be .03-.04!!

+Any support for this script or any others join https://discord.gg/nB6QUpt